Endor-Solutions-Architecture/sbom2pdf/README.md

 python3 main.py <your_cyclonedx.json>
 ```

-This will then create a PDF called your_filename.pdf
+This will then create a PDF called pdf_conversions/your_filename.pdf